VIDA-NYU/reprozip/docs/source/packing.rst

     $ reprozip pack <package-name>

 where `<package-name>` is the name given to the package.
 This command generates a ``.rpz`` file in the current directory, which can then be sent to others so that the experiment can be reproduced.
-For more information regarding the unpacking step, please see :ref:`unpacking-experiments`.
+For more information regarding the unpacking step, please see :ref:`unpacking`.

 Note that this is only at this point that files will be copied from your environment and into the package; as such, you should not change any file that the experiment used before packing it, or else the package will contain different files than the ones the experiment used while it was traced.

-..  _further-information:
+..  _packing-further:

 Further Considerations
 ======================